Parabeac/parabeac_core/WINDOWS_SETUP.md

 - [(Optional) Android emulation](#(Optional)-Android-emulation)

 ### Requirements
-Altough WSL is supported on most Windows installations, there are still some requirements that need to be met before we can continue:
+Although WSL is supported on most Windows installations, there are still some requirements that need to be met before we can continue:
 -   For x64:
     - At least Windows version 1903 with at least build 18362

-Altough WSL 2 is supported on ARM64 we'll only focus on x64.
+Although WSL 2 is supported on ARM64 we'll only focus on x64.

 ### Installing WSL 2
-To summerize the first step, we first need to activate WSL 1 and then update it to version 2.
+To summarize the first step, we first need to activate WSL 1 and then update it to version 2.
 Follow these steps:
 1. First we need to enable WSL.
 Open up an elevated PowerShell instance and execute the following command: `dism.exe /online /enable-feature /featurename:Microsoft-Windows-Subsystem-Linux /all /norestart`

 2. Next we need to enable the virtual machine platform.
 Execute this PowerShell command: `dism.exe /online /enable-feature /featurename:VirtualMachinePlatform /all /norestart`